foxminchan/BookWorm/README.md

 - Create a new branch for your feature
 - Make your changes
 - Create a pull request

+> [!CAUTION]
+> Do not change namespaces for `Integration Events` as it will break the messaging system.

 ## Project References